- Find a Trail

 Nearly seven miles farther down the trail, the active rail line crosses the river to share the same corridor with the trail.
 The train chugs atop an elevated bank.
 Railroad aficionados and photographers can stake themselves out here at Penn Haven and wait for great photo ops of trains crossing the trestle.

 Moving southward, the landscape is less shaded, so lather on that sunscreen for your last six miles or so into Jim Thorpe.
 Just outside town, the trail arrives at Glen Onoko Falls.
 It’s a steep hike to see the beautiful cascade, and you may want to save it for the next day.
 There’s also an old rail tunnel here.
 From the trailhead parking lot, your route now parallels the main road to the recently renovated Nesquehoning Trestle across the Lehigh River, a dramatic finish to your adventure.
-The end point in Jim Thorpe is just 1.5 miles from the trestle crossing.
+The

 You’ll want to spend extra time in the area, and Jim Thorpe is the perfect base.
 The city's numerous historical sites and outdoor recreation opportunities will keep you engaged for days.
 More information is available at the visitor center, housed in the old Central Railroad of New Jersey Station.
 It’s also where the Lehigh Gorge Scenic Railway tours leave from, offering one-hour excursions along part of your bicycle route.

 This area was originally called Mauch Chunk, a native Lenape word derived from the term “bear mountain,” thought to refer to a local peak that resembles a sleeping

 There are plenty of options for guided or self-guided tours to further explore the region’s rich past.
 JT